miestrode/hash/README.md

 ## Contributing

-Mangrove currently isn't accept contributions which significantly alter the source code, and so does not have guidelines for doing so.
+Mangrove currently isn't accepting contributions which significantly alter the source code, and so does not have guidelines for doing so.
 This is because things are currently far too underdeveloped.
 In the future, a `CONTRIBUTING.md` file will be made.